aoliverwd/basic-sqlite/README.md

 ### Pragma Defaults

-By default the following pragmas are set when initializing a new instance:
+By default, the following pragmas are set when initializing a new instance:

 - journal_mode: WAL
 - busy_timeout: 5000